Our top pick for

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Apellis Pharmaceuticals, Inc is a biotechnology business based in the US.
 Apellis Pharmaceuticals shares (APLS) are listed on the NASDAQ and all prices are listed in US Dollars.
-Apellis Pharmaceuticals employs 297 staff and has a market cap (total outstanding shares value) of USD$2.5 billion.
+Apellis Pharmaceuticals employs 391 staff and has a trailing 12-month revenue of around 0.00.

 |Dividend yield||N/A (0%)|